tomasherceg/dotvvm-docs/Controls/bootstrap4/TabControl/sample1/sample.md

 The header and content of each `TabItem` is defined using the `HeaderTemplate` and `ContentTemplate` properties.

-The `IsActive` property specifies whether the tab is currently selected or not.
+The `ActiveTabIndex` property specifies a zero-based index of the tab that is currently selected.

-The tab can be disabled by setting its `Enabled` property to `false`.
+A tab item can be disabled by setting its `Enabled` property to `false`.